Season’s greetings at Sears: Dingy shops, sparse shelves

 Lands’ End, a clothing brand that was once a big draw when Sears purchased it in 2002 but was spun off in 2014, is nearing the end of its remaining leases, due to expire next month.
 Now, Lands’ End clothing is on clearance, and Sears was even selling its mannequins at the Jersey City store for $75, with an additional 60% Black Friday discount.
 Empty paint cans were marked down to $2 each with the discount.

-Peter Dolente bought himself a Seiko watch at the store for $200, down from $500.
+Peter Doliente bought himself a Seiko watch at the store for $200, down from $500.

 “There’s not much customers around,” the teacher from Jersey City said.
 “I was surprised when I went to the parking lot.
 Normally it would be packed at this time.”

-Note: This story has been corrected to show the watch buyer is Peter Doliente, not Dolente, and the CEO of Turnaround Management Association is Scott Stuart, not Stewart.